 The International Bullying Prevention Association (IBPA) was founded in 2003 when grassroots practitioners and researchers came together to convene the first conference in the US entirely focused on bullying prevention.
-Since then, it has grown to be the premier global membership organization dedicated to advancing bullying prevention best practices by:

 The organization is structured around four guiding principles which include: